julesjazz/grapefruitlab/content/print/pity-fear.md

 ## Episode: Athena & Ericthonius

 **Mia:**
-This story starts with Athena — Ms Minerva, if you’re Roman — The goddess of wisdom and war (which is an interesting combination).
+This story starts with Athena — Ms Minerva, if you’re Nasty (or Roman).
+She's the goddess of wisdom and war (which is an interesting combination).
 She’s in need of new weapons, and new armor.
-Which is wise, I guess, if you’re going to war.
+Which is wise, I think, if you’re going to war.
 So she goes to her half-brother, the blacksmithing god Hephaestus.
 But he decides, instead of making anything at all he’s going to… pursue Athena, his sister.
 Sexually.
 Against her will.

 And Athena hasn’t got time for this!
 She’s the goddess of wisdom and war, a goddamn feminist icon!
 She has places to be.
 Or according to some authors, she’s just *determined to maintain her virginity* — not like, *determined to not be fucking raped, by her fucking brother, for fucks sake!* So she pulls away from him, and he (like some Louis CK motherfucker), just shoots his shot — his all-dewey, clear water — just like, in her general direction, as she’s walking away?